Oddy361/ant-learning-walk-model/README.md

 # ant-learning-walk-model
-Learning Walk Modeling

-# Learning Walk Model in Ant Navigation
+## Learning Walk Model in Ant Navigation

 This repository contains the source code and experiment scripts used in our study on modeling the multimodal mechanisms underlying Learning Walks in ants.